-Young people joining your blue-team are at the start of their cybersecurity careers and can quickly become disenchanted with the gruelling hours and underinvestment.
+Young people joining your blue team are at the start of their cybersecurity careers and can quickly become disenchanted with the grueling hours and underinvestment.
 This is shown in the capability cap and in staff turnover.
 Ensure your team can see a clear progression pathway.
 Investing in training and development is key to building an effective team.
 Too often, firms are reluctant to make these investments for fear that once skilled up, their people will leave.
 This approach all but guarantees long term systemic failure in defensive measures.

 We need to break the mold in order to progress.
 This is all well and good, but the next question is ‘how’?
 Blue team structures are typically well-established.
 They can also fall into the category of ‘but we’ve always done it this way,’ making change difficult.
 This is where technology can come into play.
 By lifting away some of the repetitiveness associated with the blue team role, you can allow more focus on human aspects such as making decisions in-line with business context.
 Many blue team workloads involve responding to meaningless alerts generated by technology.
 Instead, challenge the blue team to understand the context of the alert and what it means for the business.
 This can turbo-charge the tuning for ever-increasing relevance and efficiencies.

 Fighting the good fight

 So there it is – Red Team vs Blue Team remains an unfair fight, and while some progress is being made, it is critical the cybersecurity industry continues to work hard in levelling things up.
 It’s not an easy challenge.
 It’s a complex problem requiring change across people, process and technology (and people – again, for emphasis).